Learn about actual and potential costs

 Buyers should outline the length and terms of the contract as well as cancellation policy terms.

 Evaluate major factors to mitigate risk

-There is low risk to the supply chain for medical equipment repair services, which supports buyer power.
+There is moderate risk to the supply chain for medical equipment repair services, which hampers buyer power.
 The primary supply chain risk is associated with the sourcing of materials and replacement parts.
 Because plastic materials and metals like steel and aluminum are significant inputs in medical equipment production, any fluctuations...
 Subscribe to learn more.